Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras II: Applications

-Another important example of a $*$-homomorphism which is tracially sequentially-split by order zero map is provided by an inclusion of unital $C\sp*$-algebras of index-finite type with the generalized tracial Rokhlin property.
-We briefly recall the definition and related properties of an inclusion of unital $C\sp*$-algebras of index-finite type from \cite{Watatani:index}.

-\begin{defn}[Watatani] Let $P\subset A$ be an inclusion of unital $C\sp*$-algebras and $E:A \to P$ be a conditional expectation.
-Then we way that $E$ has a quasi-basis if there exist elements $u_k,v_k$ for $k=1,\dots, n$ such that
+\begin{cor} Let $G$ be a finite group, $A$ be a unital, separable, finite, infinite dimensional, simple, nuclear $C\sp*$-algebra and $\alpha:G \curvearrowright A$ have the generalized tracial Rokhlin property.
+Assume that $A$ absorbs the Jiang-Su algebra $\mathcal{Z}$.
+Then $\tsr(A\rtimes_{\alpha}G)=1$. \end{cor} \begin{proof} It follows from Theorem \ref{T:Actioncase} and Corollary \ref{C:tsr}. \end{proof} Another important example of a $*$-homomorphism which is tracially sequentially-split by order zero map is provided by an inclusion of unital $C\sp*$-algebras of index-finite type with the generalized tracial Rokhlin property. \begin{defn}[Watatani] Let $P\subset A$ be an inclusion of unital $C\sp*$-algebras and $E:A \to P$ a conditional expectation.
+Then we say that $E$ has a quasi-basis if there exist elements $\{(u_k,v_k)\}$ for $k=1,\dots, n$ such that for any $x\in A$

-In this case, we define the Watatani index of $E$ as In other words, we say that $E$ has a finite index if there exist a quasi-basis. \end{defn} It is known that a quasi-basis can be chosen as $\{(u_1, u_1^*), \dots, (u_n, u_n^*)\}$ so that $\Index E$ is a nonzero positive element in $A$ commuting with $A$ \cite{Watatani:index}.
-Thus if $A$ is simple, it is a nonzero positive scalar.\\
+In this case, we define the Watatani index of $E$ as In other words, we say that $E$ has a finite index if there exists a quasi-basis. \end{defn}